zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can create a group accessing the route described below.
+The admin can create a group by accessing the route described below.

 Route: *`POST "/api/v1/admin/shop-groups"`*